-Mr. Jain regularly assists clients in cross-border transactions, especially between India and the United States where, in addition to assisting clients in corporate matters, he also works with them in dispute resolution.
+In addition to assisting clients in corporate matters, Mr. Jain also works with them and the firm’s litigation team for resolution of disputes.
 He has successfully represented clients in state and federal commercial litigations and arbitrations and in ICC arbitrations.
-Similarly, he has worked with U.S. corporations with transactions and dispute resolution involving India.
+He has also worked with U.S. corporations for dispute resolution in India.

 Publications and Presentations